 Medication management, disinfection, carrying medical devices from A to B, lifting bedridden patients, navigating and greeting patients and relatives in the hospital are all activities that robots could support.

 The robust TUG robot (https://aethon.com/mobile-robots-for-healthcare/) and the simplified Relay robot by Simeks (https://www.simeks.com.tr/en/portfolio-item/relay-autonomous-mobile-robot/) facilitate the transport of medical devices, drugs, laboratory samples or sensitive supplies to the hospital.
-They can carry around a multitude of shelves, carts or bins that work all day.
-Both could allow nurses to spend more time with their patients instead of running up and down building floors.
+They can carry around a multitude of shelves, trolleys or bins that work around the clock.
+Both could allow nurses to spend more time with their patients instead of running up and down the building's floors.

 Another robot, Moxie from Diligent Robotics (https://spectrum.ieee.org/automaton/robotics/medical-robots/how-diligents-robots-are-making-a-difference-in-texas-hospitals), is taking repetitive tasks away from nurses in Texas hospitals.
 He takes supplies from closets and delivers them to patients' rooms; completely autonomously.